-Leave Only Footprints - for the Love Our Beach!
+Leave Only Footprints - for the Love of our Beach!

-We all love our beach and each of us is responsible for protecting and preserving it.
-The cities of Orange Beach and Gulf Shores strive to provide a safe, clean, family-friendly environment for everyone visiting.
+We all love our beaches and each of us is responsible for protecting and preserving them.
+The cities of Orange Beach and Gulf Shores strive to provide a safe, clean, family-friendly environment for everyone.

 For more information on the Leave Only Footprints Campaign, please visit the Leave Only Footprints website for some tips for enjoying our coast responsibly, along with some rules, regulations and resources.

 Beach Rules & Regulations

 The following are regulated by local, state or federal laws or ordinances that are enforced on our beaches.
 Enjoying our coastline responsibly ensures a more positive experience for you and helps ensure the safety of all our visitors and the sustainability of our natural resources.

 - Any structures or equipment left on the beach an hour after sunset will be removed and disposed of by beach patrol (except for permitted beach services).
 Individual lodging properties and land owners may allow tents and shelters in designated areas during the day.
 Learn the rules for your stretch of beach.
 These items are not allowed on our beaches:

 - Loud music

 - Metal shovels or excessive digging (over twelve inches deep)

 - A tent, canopy or structure is anything with more than a single point of contact with the ground